guschris/alto/README.md

 npm run start
 ```

-Once started, you will see the prompt: `AI Coding Assistant CLI`.
+Once started, you will see the prompt: `Alto`.

 ## Contributing